 The Tobacco Settlement Financing Corporation (the Corporation) was organized on June 13, 2002 as a public corporation by the State of Rhode Island, pursuant to Title 42 of the General Laws, Chapter 133.
-The Corporation is legally independent and separate from the State and there is no financial accountability between the two entities.
 The purpose of the Corporation is to purchase Tobacco Settlement Revenues from the State.
 The Corporation is authorized to issue bonds necessary to provide sufficient funds for carrying out its purpose.

-In June 2002, the Corporation issued revenue bonds that are the sole obligation of the Corporation.
+In June 2002, and again in June 2007, the Corporation issued revenue bonds that are the sole obligation of the Corporation.
 Accordingly, the State is not liable for any debts issued by the Corporation.
-Also in June 2002, pursuant to a Purchase and Sale Agreement with the State, the State sold to the Corporation its future rights in the Tobacco Settlement Revenues (TSR's) under the Master Settlement Agreement and the Consent Decree and Final Judgment (the "MSA").
+Also in June 2002 and 2007, pursuant to Purchase and Sale Agreements with the State, the State sold to the Corporation its future rights in the Tobacco Settlement Revenues (TSR's) under the Master Settlement Agreement and the Consent Decree and Final Judgment (the "MSA").
 When the Corporation's obligations with the bonds have been fulfilled, the TSR's will revert back to the state.